The simplest questions are often the most difficult to answer.

 In gamification, we augment these universal goals with game-level rules that govern play, point scoring, accountability, and other facets in an attempt to balance the game to ensure it is challenging, yet rewarding.

-Games have many different artifacts, from the balls, pucks, and game pieces, to nets, endzones, and timers.
+Games have many different artifacts, from balls, pucks, and game pieces, to nets, endzones, and timers.
 Gamified systems have similar artifacts, but the most commonly implement are the dubious trio of “Points, Badges, and Leaderboards”.

-There are many different artifacts to utilize that if you take one thing from reading this, please let it be that points, badges, and leaderboards are not ubiquitous solutions, and if they are used, they should be the last artifacts you implement when everything else in the gamification system has been designed.
+There are many different artifacts to utilize if you take one thing from reading this, please let it be that points, badges, and leaderboards are not ubiquitous solutions, and if they are used, they should be the last artifacts you implement when everything else in the gamification system has been designed.

-Anyone who starts and ends with tracking points, awarding badges, and displaying leaderboards are not actually implementing a thoughtful gamification design.
+Anyone who starts and ends with tracking points, awarding badges, and displaying leaderboards is not actually implementing a thoughtful gamification design.
 They’re merely applying artifacts that appear to be gamification without the work of enhancing motivation and increasing enjoyment.

 That incredibly high-level overview might help you understand some of what gamification is about, but looking more deeply at how it’s used will give you a better understanding of the interactivity of the components.

 Once you fully understand how motivations can be harnessed for the good of the player/customer/user, you start to see how genuine gamification becomes an effective tool.

 But as with all technology, remember that gamification can be used for good, and for evil.